diyatamrakar/Todos/README.md

 # Todos API
- The To-Do API is a service for managing tasks, supporting the CURD
+ The To-Do API is a service for managing tasks, supporting the CURD ( Create, Update, Read, Delete) operations.
+The main parts of the API include the following: GET /todos to accomplish the tasks and also takes the further options such as filtering in or out the completed tasks listing by appending ?completed=true|false after the GET route method, POST /tasks for creating tasks, put to /tasks to revise a task, put to update all tasks with completed as true, and delete is /tasks to drop all tasks.
+The tasks will contain attributes such as descriptions, completeness as flag and prioritization (normal) being the flag on emphasis.
+The API also provides data and can be augmented with validation, storage and sorting.